 Leaving Bang Bao village and just after the condos of Tranquillity Bay, the road passes Rasta View Cafe with its magnificent vista down onto the bay beneath.
-Its bungalows offshoot, Rasta Beach, lies alongside, followed by Karma Bar, another reggaed styled venue which also has its own rooms and Secret Garden, an Airbnb by the sea.
+Its bungalows offshoot, Rasta Beach, lies alongside, followed by Secret Garden, family house and bungalows on the rocks by the sea.
 There is also one of the Koh Chang’s National Park Rangers Offices on the forest side of the road.

 Shortly afterwards, you reach Hat Sai Noi, a tiny stretch of beach that has become home to a handful of places to stay, relaxed restaurants and the odd bar.

 The dorms of Home Hostel and the practical mini portacabins of Beach Box @ Koh Chang are on the initial bend, whilst on the sand itself, the whitewashed bungalows of the popular Indie House are the principal accommodation.
 Its identikit Sai Noi Bungalows sits next door and there are a few other rooms at the other end including Maya Guesthouse.